barryclark/jekyll-now/_posts/2014-09-15-symfony-web-service-introduction.markdown

 ---
 layout: post
-title: "Symfony Web Service: Introduction"
+title: "Symfony Web Service 1: Introduction"
 date: September 15, 2014
-tagline: "How to build a web service for an iOS app - Part 1" tags : [symfony, webservice]
+tagline: "How to build a small web service for an iOS app" tags : [symfony, webservice]
 ---